jundalisay/superb/content/en/material/principles/five-layers.md

 The five layers solve the mysteries of quantum physics (which is based on the radiant or electromagnetic layer) by extending human knowledge onto the higher gravitational (spatial) and aethereal layers.

+{{< q a="krishna" >}}
+My manifest form is made up of:

+1. Earth
+2. Water
+3. Flame
+4. Air
+5. Aether
+6. life
+7. mind
+8. Individuality

+These are my lower Nature.
+Learn my higher Nature that produces this Universe by its principle of life.

+I am that womb.
+I make and I unmake this Universe.
+{{< /q >}}

 ![Five layers of Superphysics](/graphics/physics/egllayers.png)